gallettilance/gallettilance.github.io/README.md

 ## Final Project

+Please read [the following guide](https://docs.google.com/document/d/1Cg8O-tY58vciQ_TYi1MpPFZ730fU_YyTs6GBZ0SMAj4) on how to effectively work on a team in this course.

-Teams can have 3-5 students.
+Teams will have 3-5 students.
 These will be assigned based on a project preference form that you will be asked to submit after Pitch Day.

 BU Spark! offers students an opportunity to work on technical projects provided by companies or organizations in the Greater Boston area through our experiential learning lab (X-Lab).
 For this semester, Spark! has partnered with CS506 to offer a diverse selection of external data science projects scoped to support the course’s learning outcomes and enhance the student experience.
 To learn more about Spark!, please visit their website: https://www.bu.edu/spark/